-1. Issuer: Bank of Ireland Mortgage Bank 2. (a) Series Number: [•] (b) Tranche Number: [•] (If fungible with an existing Series, details of that Series, including the date on which the Securities become fungible) (c) Date on which the Securities become fungible: [Not Applicable]/[The Securities shall be consolidated, form a single series and be interchangeable for trading purposes with the (insert description of the Series) on [insert date/the Issue Date/exchange of the Temporary Global Security for interests in the Permanent Global Security, as referred to in paragraph 21 below [which is expected to occur on or about [insert date]]].]
-3. Specifie ed Currency or Currencies: [•] 4. (a) Aggregate Nominal Amount of Securities: (i) Series:(ii) Tranche: [•] [•] (b) Specify whether Securities to be admitted to trading: [Yes - if so specify which Series/Tranche/No] 5. (a) Issue Price: [•] per cent. of the Aggregate Nominal Amount [plus accrued interest from [insert date] (in the case of fungible issues only, if applicable) (b) Net proceeds (Required only for listed issues): [•] (c) Specify whether expenses or taxes will be charged to investors: [Yes - if so specify which expenses/taxes/No]
+2. (a) Series Number: [•]

+(b) Tranche Number: [•]

+(If fungible with an existing Series, details of that Series, including the date on which the Securities become fungible)

+(c) Date on which the Securities become fungible: [Not Applicable]/[The Securities shall be consolidated, form a single series and be interchangeable for trading purposes with the (insert description of the Series) on [insert date/the Issue Date/exchange of the Temporary Global Security for interests in the Permanent Global Security, as referred to in paragraph 21 below [which is expected to occur on or about [insert date]]].]

+3. Specifi ed Currency or Currencies: [•]

+3. Aggregate Nominal Amount of Securities:

+(a) Series: [•]

+(b) Tranche: [•]

+5. (a) Issue Price: [•] per cent. of the Aggregate Nominal Amount [plus accrued interest from [insert date] (in the case of fungible issues only, if applicable)

+(b) Net proceeds (Required only for listed issues): [•]

+(c) Specify whether expenses or taxes will be charged to investors:

+[Yes - if so specify which expenses/taxes/No]

-- 6. Specified Denominations:
+6. Specified Denominations:

-(In the case of Registered Securities,

-this means the minimum integral amount

-in which transfers can be made)
+(In the case of Registered Securities, this means the minimum integral amount in which transfers can be made)

-- [•] [If the specified denomination is expressed to be €100,000 or its equivalent and multiples of a lower principal amount (for example €1,000), insert the additional wording as follows: "€100,000 and integral multiples of [€1,000] in excess thereof up to and including [€199,000].
+[If the specified denomination is expressed to be €100,000 or its equivalent and multiples of a lower principal amount (for example €1,000), insert the additional wording as follows: "€100,000 and integral multiples of [€1,000] in excess thereof up to and including [€199,000].
 No Securities in definitive form will be issued with a denomination above [€199,000].]
+[NB -

-[NB Minimum €100,000 or equivalent]
+Minimum €100,000 or equivalent]

-- 7. Issue Date: [●]
+7. Issue Date:

-- 8. Maturity Date: [Fixed Rate/Zero Coupon specify date/
+8. Maturity Date:

-Floating Rate Interest Payment Date falling in or nearest to [specify month and year]]
+[Fixed Rate/Zero Coupon - specify date/ Floating Rate - Interest Payment Date falling in or nearest to [specify month and year]]

-- 9. Extended Maturity Date: [Applicable/Not Applicable]
+9. Extended Maturity Date:

-(See Conditions 4(e) and 6(i)) [The Extended Maturity Date is [●].]
+(See Conditions 4(e) and 6(i))

+[The Extended Maturity Date is [•].]

-[Extended Maturity Date must be Applicable to all issues of Securities, unless the rating agencies which at the relevant time provide credit ratings for the Programme agree that Extended Maturity Date may be Not Applicable]
+[Extended Maturity Date must be Applicable to all issues of Securities, unless the rating agencies which at the relevant time provide credit ratings for the Programme agree that Extended Maturity Date may be Not

+Applicable]6
-- 10. Interest Commencement Date:

-- (i) Period to Maturity Date: [●]
+- 10. Interest Commencement Date: - (i) Period to Maturity Date: [●]

-- (ii) Period from Maturity Date up to Extended Maturity Date: [Not Applicable] [Maturity Date]
+Period from Maturity Date up to Extended Maturity Date:

+[Not Applicable]7 [Maturity Date]
-- 11. Interest Basis:

-- (i) Period to Maturity Date: [[●] per cent.
+- 11. Interest Basis: - (i) Period to Maturity Date: [[●] per cent.
 Fixed Rate]

-[[LIBOR/EURIBOR] +/- [●] per cent.
+[[LIBOR/EURIBOR] +/- [•] per cent.
 Floating

 Rate]

+6 If applicable, the date should be that falling one year after the Maturity Date.
+If not applicable, insert "Not Applicable".

+7 If Extended Maturity Date is not applicable, insert "Not Applicable".

 [Zero Coupon]

 (further particulars specified at 14(i), 14(a)(i),